pilot point of view too high

 Although, this is also a user preference.
 MSFS has this solved by allowing craft config to determine not only default position, but also default pitch/bank/yaw (and zoom) for each of the eighth cardinal view directions, if they were to differ from the defaults.
 I used this feature heavily in panel design for MSFS.

-Updated by TheOcramweb about 4 years ago
+Updated by TheOcramweb over 4 years ago

 just pointing to:

-Updated by LeftSkidLow about 4 years ago
+Updated by LeftSkidLow over 4 years ago

 I strongly disagree with this one.
 The panel on 500's are small and short.
 Even short pilots can see the entire top cover of the instrument panel, although, a short pilot would have less obstruction from the door frame.
 When the doors are on in a real 500(which is all we have ingame), the door frame and especially the trim, create a big blind spot unless you are looking 90 degrees over your shoulder.
 The door trimming adds another couple of inches in visibility obstruction and if you're tall, you may have to hunch over to see to straight out to your left.
 I won't argue that it's more limiting in-game because it isn't possible to simulate human field of view with 1 flat panel LCD.
 Some of the confusion here may be due to the fact that 500's come with plastic molding to try to make the interior look better, much like the inside of your car.
 Sometimes utility operators rip all that crap out for weight, increased doors-off visibility, and it makes it easier to access the pins that hold the door on.